CreativeFolk.com

 • Home Made Jam

 Singing together is a great way to create a bond and build group spirit and cooperation.
 In this workshop you'll learn how to find, select, teach and lead songs with any group.
-(Maybe you'll even find all the lyrics to that long-lost childhood favorite!)
-Even if you just want to spend an enjoyable hour singing with others, this workshop is for you.
+(Maybe you'll even find all the lyrics to that

 Back to Top